 Dovetail’s a Sydney based startup founded a couple of years back.
 It’s a qualitative research analysis and repository platform, with big goals to grow.
 Our mission is to help anyone in a product organization make better decisions founded in customer knowledge, whether it’s exploratory interviews, usability tests, product feedback, or any other form of qualitative data collection.

 Why the focus on research?

-Jess: Recently, the researcher has really come into their own.
+Recently, the researcher has really come into their own.
 They're viewed as a trusted advisor to other teams and the owner of the customer perspective.
 The researcher ultimately ensures that products and services are centered around the customer.
 Not every organization has a researcher, but every organization is conducting research in some form.
-Historically, research has been embedded in other roles, such as design or product.

 Customer knowledge is often scattered, making it incredibly fragmented and hard to find previous research.
 Dovetail wants to bring all research into a single home where it can be analyzed and served back to the business, making insights accessible to everybody within an organization.

 Research varies based on what we’re trying to achieve.
 If we’re looking to solve knowledge gaps, we may run generative and foundational research to build a strong point of view around our customer needs.
 If we’re conducting evaluative research, we may test product experiences or hypotheses to meet customer needs.
 Regardless of the type of research, we take the team along for the research journey.

 Having the team involved in research planning gives them a robust understanding of what we’re doing and why we’re doing it.
 By the time we finish the project, they understand the what, the how, and the why of it all.
 We store all our previous research data in Dovetail, enabling us to have first-hand experience in understanding what our customers go through when using the product.
 We also encourage the team to assist in our synthesis so that everyone experiences what it’s like to synthesize in Dovetail.